mindspore-ai/docs/docs/mindspore/source_en/migration_guide/model_development/model_and_cell.md

 ### Training and Evaluation Mode Switching

-The `torch.nn.Module` provides the `train(mode=True)` interface to set the model in training mode and the `eval` interface to set the model in evaluation mode.
+The `torch.nn.Module` provides the `train(mode=True)` interface to set the model in training mode and provides the `eval` interface to set the model in evaluation mode.
 The difference between these two modes is mainly in the behavior of layers such as Dropout and BN, as well as weight updates.

 - Behavior of Dropout and BN layers: